 - Expanding ITOR infusion area including four new patient infusion chairs for a total of 13 chairs in the CRU

-Funds from the 2016 race developed a labratory test that determines the optimal chemothreapy or targeted therapy in patients with Non-Small Cell Lung Cancer (NSCLC) with brain metastasis.
+Funds from the 2016 race developed a laboratory test that determines the optimal chemotherapy or targeted therapy in patients with Non-Small Cell Lung Cancer (NSCLC) with brain metastasis.
 This project is still in phase one and early findings indicate that phase two testing is likely.